Sketching at the museum: Tate Modern

 By the end of this course you should be able to...

-- Start to sketch a range of artworks from observation
+- Make quick sketches of a range of artworks from observation

 - Investigate different methods of drawing